Kotlin/KEEP/proposals/experimental.md

 The rationale is that since the usage is compiled by the same author as the declaration, and even as a part of the same build, the author can make sure that any changes to `foo` that may break its clients will be handled properly in `foo`'s module.
 The fact that `bar` uses `foo` internally is its implementation detail, and whether `bar` is experimental itself is completely independent of the fact that `foo` is experimental.

-If `foo` is used *outside* the module, its body usages will require propagation.
-However, note that indirect body usages of `foo` also satisfy the “same module” rule, but now it's the usage module that is the same:
+If `foo` is used *outside* the module where the experimental API is declared, its body usages will require propagation:

 ```kotlin
 // Usage: